nuprl/website/blog/_src/posts/2018-11-24-disappearing-code.md

 - **Version 2** : the DSL source was the same as version 1, but the generated code was slightly modified
 - ...
-- **Version 6** : the generated code is the source code and the DSL is gone
+- **Version 6** : the generated code was the source code and the DSL was gone

 The moral of Martin's story was:
  (1) the creators of a software system are often different from the maintainers,